Trout, Pujols lead Angels' late rally past White Sox, 4-3 - WHIZ News

 White Sox: OF Adam Engel went on the 10-day injured list with a strained right hamstring, and LHP Jace Fry was placed on the 10-day IL to recover from a microdiscectomy.

-Angels: Ohtani’s potential blister on his throwing hand shouldn’t affect his ability to pitch Sunday, manager Joe Maddon said.
+Angels: Ohtani’s potential blister on his throwing hand shouldn’t affect his ability to pitch Sunday, Maddon said.

 TONY’S BACK